AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Preliminaries

-The decoding process of diffusion LLMs comprises two operations: \emph{denoise} and \emph{sample}.
-In text generation, the decoding process starts from a fully masked sequence, and the model iteratively employs the denoise--sample cycle until no mask token is left.
-Taking LLaDA \citep{nie2025large} as an example, we formalize the decoding process.
+The decoding process of diffusion-based LLMs initializes from a fully masked sequence.
+Each decoding step alternates between two operations: \emph{denoise}, which predicts token distributions conditioned on the current partially masked sequence, and \emph{sample}, which uses these distributions to unmask masked positions.
+This denoise--sample cycle is repeated until all positions are unmasked.
+Using LLaDA~\citep{nie2025large} as an example, we formalize the decoding process below.